Serenata, 50 mg 30 pcs

 Interaction

 Monoamine oxidase inhibitors (MAOIs).
-Severe complications have been reported with concomitant use of sertraline and IMAOs (including selectively acting (selegiline) IMAOs and with reversible type of action (moclobemide).
+Severe complications are observed with the simultaneous use of sertraline and MAOIs (including selectively acting (selegiline) MAOIs and with a reversible type of action (moclobemide).
 The development of serotonin syndrome is possible.
-Similar complications, sometimes fatal, occur when prescribing IMAOs during treatment with antidepressants that inhibit neuronal takeover of monoamines or immediately after their withdrawal.
+Similar complications, sometimes fatal, occur when MAOIs are prescribed during treatment with antidepressants that inhibit the neuronal uptake of monoamines or immediately after their withdrawal.

-The simultaneous use of selective serotonin reuptake inhibitors and IMAO can cause: hyperthermia, rigidity, myoclonus, lability of the autonomic nervous system (rapid fluctuations of respiratory and cardiovascular system parameters), changes in mental status, including increased irritability, pronounced agitation, confusion of consciousness, which in some cases can turn into a delirium or coma.
+With the simultaneous use of selective neuronal reuptake inhibitors of serotonin and MAOIs, the following occur: hyperthermia, rigidity, myoclonus, lability of the autonomic nervous system (rapid fluctuations in parameters of the respiratory and cardiovascular system), changes in mental status, including increased irritability, severe agitation, confusion, which in some cases can turn into a delirious state or coma.

-Drugs that depress the central nervous system and ethanol.
-The combined use of sertraline and central nervous system depressants requires close attention, and drinking alcohol during treatment with sertraline is prohibited.
+Medicines that depress the central nervous system and ethanol.
+The combined use of sertraline and substances that depress the central nervous system requires close attention, and the consumption of alcoholic beverages is prohibited during treatment with sertraline.

-Coumarin derivatives – when combined with sertraline, a significant increase in prothrombin time has been noted – in these cases, it is recommended that the prothrombin time be monitored at the start of treatment with sertraline and after withdrawal.
+Coumarin derivatives – when co-administered with sertraline, a significant increase in prothrombin time is observed – in these cases it is recommended to monitor the prothrombin time at the beginning of treatment with sertraline and after its discontinuation.

 Pharmacokinetic interaction